 Morston Mussels with Leeks, Smoky Bacon and Aspall Cyder

-- 25ml olive oil
+- 25ml rapeseed oil

 - 1/2 leek, washed and sliced

-- 1 clove of garlic, crushed
+- 1 clove garlic, crushed

 - 1 bay leaf

-- 200ml Aspall Cyder
+- 200ml apple cider

 - 80ml double cream

-- Maldon sea salt and freshly cracked black pepper
+- sea salt and freshly cracked black pepper

-When ready, toss in the chopped herbs; serve in a bowl and grate over fresh horseradish to taste, serve with plenty of fresh bread.
+Serve immediately in a bowl(s) and grate over the fresh horseradish to taste.
+Serve with plenty of buttered fresh bread.